 The news is exhausting and overwhelming and it never seems to give you a second to breathe, and one thing I love about the Sunday Long Read is how it slows everything down.
 It gives me stories that matter or just entertain, and are some of the best and most important works of the week.
 It’s an oasis, and a map.

-––Bruce Arthur, sports columnist, Toronto Star
+––Bruce Arthur, sports columnist for Toronto Star

 Sundays used to be for sitting on the couch reading the paper.
 That was before the Internet—and before I had kids.
 Now my Sunday reading habit begins (and sometimes ends) with The Sunday Long Read.
 The best, long-form journalism across a variety of subjects curated by a man who knows a little something about really good reporting: Don Van Natta Jr. The Sunday Long Read not only broadens my horizons but also makes me feel good about the future of journalism.
 Seeing so many great stories in one place is an affirmation of the power and potential that reporting still retains.

-––Chris Cillizza, Washington Post political reporter
+––Chris Cillizza, political reporter for Washington Post

 The only way the vibrant world of magazine and newspaper writing could be more curated is if Don came to my house and read the stories aloud to me.
 Hey, that’s an idea.
 Um, Don…

-–– Wright Thompson, ESPN Senior Writer
+–– Wright Thompson, Senior Writer at ESPN

 Why settle for a paltry 140 characters when you can luxuriate in 66,500?
 I’ve loved going back to writing long-form pieces for The New York Times Magazine, and I love reading the ones Don and Jacob compile.
 It’s a cool antidote to our national A.D.D.

-–– Maureen Dowd, New York Times columnist
+–– Maureen Dowd, columnist for New York Times

 …Plus a few words from our Facebook followers: